Kukuster/SumStatsRehab/README.md

 ![bin_3__1e-5—1e-3](https://user-images.githubusercontent.com/12045236/140248537-28c4c287-ef84-4bb6-a9ee-30c4c879b5cd.png)

-If the linux system runs without GUI, report should be saved on the file system.
+If a Linux system runs without GUI, the report should be saved on the file system.
 For this, run the command as follows:

 ```bash
 python3 SSrehab.py diagnose --INPUT INPUT_GWAS_FILE --REPORT-DIR REPORT_DIR
 ```
-where `REPORT_DIR` is existing or not existing directory under which the generated report will be contained.
-When saved onto a disk, report also includes a small table with exact numbers of invalid fields and other issues in the GWAS SS file.
+where `REPORT_DIR` is an existing or not existing directory under which the generated report will be contained.
+When saved onto a disk, the report also includes a small table with exact numbers of invalid fields and other issues in the GWAS SS file.

-Finally, user may want to decide to run `fix` command.
+Finally, a user may want to decide to run the `fix` command.

-User should run the `fix` command as follows:
+A user should run the `fix` command as follows:
 ```bash
 python3 SSrehab.py fix --INPUT INPUT_GWAS_FILE --OUTPUT OUTPUT_FILE
                        [--dbsnp-1 DBSNP1_FILE] [--dbsnp-2 DBSNP2_FILE]